arkq/LC3plus/conformance/Readme.txt

-option_bandwidth = -bandwidth "{arg}"                      # command line option to trigger bandwidth controller, arg is a number or a switching file option_ep_debug  = -ep_dbg "{arg}"                         # command line option to write out channel coder debug information, arg is a file name option_ep_mode   = -epmode {arg}                           # command line option to specify error protection mode, arg is value between 0 and 4
+option_bandwidth = -bandwidth "{arg}"                      # command line option to trigger bandwidth controller, arg is a number or a switching file option_ep_debug  = -ep_dbg "{arg}"                         # command line option to write out channel coder debug information, arg is a file name option_ep_mode   = -epmode {arg}                           # command line option to specify error protection mode, arg is value between 0 and 4 delay            = 0                                       # global option to set delay between coded test and original signal (reference has delay=0) hrmode           = 0                                       # global option to set hrmode. set hrmode=1 for aktivation, default is 0.d

 Since all tests use the G192 format to create and decode bitstreams, be sure to add the '-formatG192' option to your encoder and decoder under test command line.